Real-time HPLC data in ethanol fermentation from FTIR spectroscopy

 Figure 1: Measurements of DP4+, DP3, maltose and glucose/dextrose over a period of several months

 This performance certainly allows for real-time problem monitoring and detection: for example, an increase in lactic acid indicating that a bacterial contamination has occurred, and antibiotic dosing would be a solution to prevent a failed batch.
 But by using these measurements it is also possible to start process improvement experiments in the facility and gain meaningful information about how the fermentation is performing (such as finding the optimum set point for heat exchangers or dosing rates of enzyme).
-Additionally, experiments can be trialled with confidence that if the fermentation starts to go in the wrong direction the operator will be told early enough that they can stop the experiment and revert to a standard fermentation.
+Additionally, experiments can be trialed with confidence that if the fermentation starts to go in the wrong direction the operator will be told early enough that they can stop the experiment and revert to a standard fermentation.

 Figure 2: Measurements of ethanol, acetic and lactic acids and glycerol over a period of several months